Jim Barraclough: Background

-Jim Barraclough was born in Featherstone, West Riding of Yorkshire, England, and he died aged 79 in Hull, East Riding of Yorkshire, England.
+Jim Barraclough was born in Featherstone, West Riding of Yorkshire, England, and he died at the age of 79 in Hull, East Riding of Yorkshire, England.

 Playing career

 International honours

 Jim Barraclough won a cap for England while at Hull Kingston Rovers in 1950 against Wales.

 Club career

 Barraclough made his début for Featherstone Rovers on Saturday 4 December 1954.